Subscribe to

 Honor Roll is a way to publicly honor club members for the work they have done for your club.
 The Honor Roll tribute is read at Convention and a brief tribute is inscribed in the Honor Roll Book kept at Headquarters.

-- Watch for 2024 information to be posted.
+• Watch for information

 For club members who are already on the Honor Roll, the Order of the Lily is a way to further honor them for their service.

-- Watch for 2024 information to be posted.
+• Watch for information

 Honors Book